 2.1.
 Plant material and experimental design

-The 120 linseed genotypes used in this study were 107 accessions from IPK gene bank (Gatersleben, Germany), eight Iranian landraces, three Canadian breeding lines, a commercial cultivar (Flanders) and one landrace from India.
-The global geographical distribution of the genotypes included 14 subcontinents of Australia (AUS), Russia (RUS), East Asia (EAS), South Asia (SAS), West Asia (WAS), East Africa (EAF), North Africa (NAF), Central Europe (CEU), Northern Europe (NEU), Southeast Europe (SEE), Southwest Europe (SWE), Western Europe (WEU), North America (NAM) and South America (SAM).
+The 120 linseed genotypes used in this study were diversity panel of 107 accessions randomly selected from IPK gene bank (Gatersleben, Germany) world collection, eight Iranian landraces, three Canadian breeding lines, a commercial cultivar (Flanders) and one landrace from India.
+All the accessions present in this diversity panel belonged to the intermediate flax group (Linum usititassimum L., convar. usitatissimum).
+The global geographical distribution of the genotypes included 14 regions of Australia (AUS), Russia (RUS), East Asia (EAS), South Asia (SAS), West Asia (WAS), East Africa (EAF), North Africa (NAF), Central Europe (CEU), Northern Europe (NEU), Southeast Europe (SEE), Southwest Europe (SWE), Western Europe (WEU), North America (NAM) and South America (SAM), which were containing 3, 4, 7, 6, 20, 5, 5, 22, 4, 4, 5, 8, 15, and 12 genotypes, respectively.
 For the purpose of this study, Russia was considered a separate geographical origin independent of Asia and Europe.
 Field evaluation of accessions was done in a randomized complete block design with two replications and over two years (February 29th to July 3rd in 2016 and March 5th to July 15th in 2017).
-Seeds of each accession were planted in two 1.5 m rows, 25 cm apart and were grown under a well-watered condition.
-Agronomic traits were measured on five randomly selected single plants when genotypes reached physiological maturity stage.
-The seed oil and crude protein contents were measured in the laboratory after harvesting the whole seeds.
+Each year, accessions were planted in micro plots of 1.5 m length and 0.25 m width in two rows comprising about 300 individuals and were grown under a well-watered condition.
+All agronomic traits were evaluated on five single plants randomly selected from the center of micro plots (25 cm of each side was omitted to minimize the marginal effect) when genotypes reached physiological maturity stage.
+At the same phenological stage, total seeds of all plants in 1 m central part of micro plots were harvested and pooled to measure seed oil and crude protein contents in the laboratory.

 The research farm at Isfahan University of Technology (51º 28' E Long., 32º 42' N Lat., 1624 m a.s.l.) is an arid region (Köppen Climate Classification System), with annual average temperature of 17 ºC and annual precipitation of 122 mm with no summer rain.
 The average monthly temperature in 2016 and 2017 varied from 5.57 ºC to 30.39 ºC and 5.54 ºC to 28.17 ºC, respectively.
 During the linseed growing season, the average air temperature and daily pan evaporation were 19.2 ºC and 7.67 mm/day in 2016 and 19.9 ºC and 8.68 mm/day in 2017.
 Also, the average relative humidity (RH) during the linseed growing season in 2016 and 2017 was 29.9 and 32.5%, respectively.